IBM/SalesEnablement-test-repo/docs/VCF/Provisioning.md

-Now it is time to provision a VMware Cloud Foundation (VCF) instance.
-Use the click-thru demonstration below to practice provisioning a VCF instance.
+Now, it is time to provision a VMware Cloud Foundation (VCF) instance.
+Use the click-thru demonstration to practice provisioning a VCF instance.

 !!! tip